georgend/msgraph-sdk-raptor/README.md

 4. JavaV1KnownFailureTests

+**NB: Typescript Tests**
+TypeScriptBetaTest relies on npm libraries that are not yet released.
+In order to execute these tests locally, users will be required to build kiota based npm packages and publish them locally.
+You will also be required to install [Typescript](https://www.npmjs.com/package/typescript) in your developer environment

 ## How to debug in VSCode locally or in Github Codespaces

+### Codespaces SetUp

-1. Set two environment variables, either locally or in your [codespaces settings](https://github.com/settings/codespaces)
+1. Set thre environment variables, either locally or in your [codespaces settings](https://github.com/settings/codespaces)
      - `BUILD_SOURCESDIRECTORY`: Where the documentation repository will be checked out.
 Value should be `/workspaces` for Codespaces.
      - `RAPTOR_CONFIGCONNECTIONSTRING`: Connection string to Azure App Configuration containing settings for execution.
 An empty App Config works fine for compilation tests.
-1. Create a new codespace or open cloned msgraph-sdk-raptor folder in VSCode
+2. Create a new codespace or open cloned msgraph-sdk-raptor folder in VSCode
-1. Make sure to use PowerShell (pwsh) as your terminal (automatic in Codespaces)
+3. Make sure to use PowerShell (pwsh) as your terminal (automatic in Codespaces)
-1. Make sure that the C# compilation tools are installed (automatic in Codespaces)
+4. Make sure that the C# compilation tools are installed (automatic in Codespaces)

+### VS Code SetUp

 1. Clone documentation repo using the predefined task:
     - open Command Palette (`Ctrl + Shift + P` or `Cmd + Shift + P`)
     - select `Run Task`